The co-governance project run by LabGov

-The Co-City Protocol is composed of three parts:
+The Co-Cities Protocol is composed of three parts:

-Closing the gap between theory and practice, it is aimed at serving as guidance for urban policy makers, researchers, and urban communities interested in accelerating the transition towards the city as a commons.
+Closing the gap between theory and practice, it is meant to serve as guidance for urban policy makers, researchers, and urban communities interested in accelerating the transition towards the city as a commons.

 The five design principles are the necessary conditions that, at different level, allow the transition from urban commons projects to co-governance.